mckayc/task-donegeon/README.md

     cd backend
     npm install

-    # Create an environment file
+    # Create an environment file from the example template
-    touch .env
+    cp ../.env.example .env

-    # Add your database connection string to the .env file
+    # Now edit the new .env file with your database connection string
     # Example: DATABASE_URL=postgres://postgres:your_secret_password@localhost:5432/postgres
-    echo "DATABASE_URL=your_database_connection_string" > .env

     # Start the backend server
     npm start
     ```